-- 4.4 The Renfrewshire Community Safety Partnership is supporting Paisley First in their submission to be awarded Purple Flag Status for Paisley Town Centre.
+- 4.8 The Renfrewshire Community Safety Partnership is supporting Paisley First in their submission to be awarded Purple Flag Status for Paisley Town Centre.
 An application was submitted by Paisley First on 14 October 2016.
 If successful it is anticipated that this award will support the City of Culture Bid.
 Purple Flag is an accreditation process similar to the Green Flag award for parks and the Blue Flag for beaches.
 It leads to Purple Flag status for town and city centres that meet or surpass standards of excellence in managing the evening and night time economy.
-Only two other locations in Scotland have attained Purple Flag Status so far, Dunfermline and Aberdeen. - 4.5 Research by the Awarding body, the Association of Town and City Management (ATCM) suggests that Purple Flag can bring real benefits which include: - A raised profile and an improved public image for the town - A wider patronage with increased expenditure - Lower crime and anti social behaviour - Support for a more successful mixed use economy in the longer term - 4.6 A partnership working group was formed in February 2016, which includes representation from Police Scotland, Council services, businesses, NHS, community groups, street pastors and those involved in transport services.
-This group is working collaboratively to ensure that the application reflects the activities of all interested parties.
+Only two other locations in Scotland have attained Purple Flag Status so far, Dunfermline and Aberdeen. - 4.9 Research by the Awarding body, the Association of Town and City Management (ATCM) suggests that Purple Flag can bring real benefits which include: - A raised profile and an improved public image for the town - A wider patronage with increased expenditure - Lower crime and anti-social behaviour - Support for a more successful mixed use economy in the longer term - 4.10 A working group was formed in February 2016, which includes representation from Police Scotland, Council services, businesses, NHS, community groups, street pastors and those involved in transport services.
+This group are working collaboratively to ensure that the application reflects the activities of all interested parties.
 As part of the application process, a preparatory overnight assessment of the town centre was undertaken on Friday 26 August from 5pm to 4am on the Saturday morning.
 This assessment was an on the ground appraisal of the town centre during the hours it is active at night.
 The results of this preparatory assessment formed part of the application which was submitted to the Association of Town and City Management on 14 October 2016.
-If the application meets the required criteria a second formal

-Assessment will be carried out by two external Purple Flag Assessors prior to the end of 2016.
+A second formal assessment will be carried out by two external Purple Flag Assessors prior to the end of 2016.